Kavindu-Rankothge/RestMongoDbApp2/README.md

   1. Dealing with mongoDb collections with multiple classes
   2. Using commandLineRunner to insert/delete data
   3. Using mongoDb query language to implement controller requests
-  4. Deeper understanding of GetMapping/PostMapping/DeleteMapping requets
+  4. Deeper understanding of GetMapping/PostMapping/DeleteMapping requests

 In the future, I plan to implement queryDSL for stronger queries.